 - When you add photos to the item, you will see the option to use the Art Library.

-Get excited for the 2020 election day with answers to your questions like how to register to vote, where to vote, how to vote, when is voting day, and more as you prepare not only for voting day, but also for encouraging others to turn out for election day 2020.
-Once you’re prepared to vote, express your voting enthusiasm for the presidential election with voting artwork you can add to ceramic mugs, wall art, and water bottles.
+Get excited for election day with answers to your questions like how to register to vote, where to vote, how to vote, when is voting day, and more as you prepare not only for voting day, but also for encouraging others to turn out for election day.
+Once you’re prepared to vote, express your enthusiasm for issues that matter with artwork you can add to ceramic mugs, wall art, and water bottles.
 Learn how to customize products using the Art Library, and explore Shutterfly’s unique designs themes here:

 - Online: Some states allow you to register online to vote.